“Planning a consistent, productive sales schedule when working from home is so easy.” — No one ever

 – Kate Petrone, AE at Close

-When you have a structured work schedule and make that transparent to the rest of your team, you’ll be able to ignore messages guilt-free until you’re back online and keep your home life separate from your work life.
+When you have a structured work schedule and make that transparent to the rest of your team, you can ignore messages guilt-free until you’re back online and keep your home life separate from your work life.

 Ultimately, the best remote sales schedule will depend on you.